zx80/flask-simple-auth/README.md

 It allows to have a login route to generate authentication tokens.
 For registration, support functions allow to hash new passwords consistently with password checks.
+Alternate password checking schemes (eg a temporary code) can be plug in easily through a hook.

 [**Authorizations**](#authorization) are managed by mandatory permission declaration on a route (eg a role name, or an object access), and relies